Scarred tree: Bark canoes

 Aboriginal people made several kinds of bark canoes.
 Bark canoes were made from the bark of certain trees, notably red gum, stringybark, swamp mahogany and river box and were made during summer.

-Bark canoes were made from massive single piece of bark.
+Bark canoes were made from a single piece of bark.
 They were softened over fire, tied at both ends to make a canoe shape and used sticks or spars to keep it open.
 The resin from Xanthorrhoea (grass tree) was used to waterproof the base and were also used to repair any leaks or small holes.
 This bark canoe is called Nawi.
 A small fire was kept alight in the bark canoe on a bed of wet clay or seaweed.
 This kept people warm in the winter and also allowed them to cook the fish they had caught.
 Yuki is another form of bark canoe, the bark on the tree was cut-out in a shape of a canoe, it was then propped up all round the edge with the help of sticks and weighted in the middle with stones and logs of wood, then a fire is made inside and under the bark to heat the sap and make it pliable and soft.
 It is then left to dry in the canoe shape.
 Bark strips could also be sewn together to make larger canoes, known as Gumung derrka and Na-riyarrku or sewn bark canoes.

-Non-Indigenous Australians called the trees thus marked as scarred trees, scar trees, canoe trees or shield trees.
+Non-Indigenous Australians referred to the trees thus marked as scarred trees, scar trees, canoe trees or shield trees.

 In the 17th century, dugout canoe technology appeared in northern Australia coastline, to supplement the bark canoe, causing many changes to both the hunting practices and the society of the northern coastline Aboriginal peoples.